Ralim/IronOS/Documentation/Settings.md

 ### Setting: Detailed idle screen

 Should the device show an 'advanced' view on the idle screen.
-Advanced view uses text to show more details than the typical icons.
+The advanced view uses text to show more details than the typical icons.

 On device help text: